LindeSchoenmaker/LindeSchoenmaker.github.io/results.md

 ## Exercise 4

-Modify the structure of Liothyronine (for example by removing some side chains or adding additional ones)(<a href="https://pubchem.ncbi.nlm.nih.gov//edit3/index.html" target="_blank">PubChem Sketcher</a>)
+Modify the structure of Liothyronine (for example by removing some side chains or adding additional ones)(This can be done using <a href="https://pubchem.ncbi.nlm.nih.gov//edit3/index.html" target="_blank">PubChem Sketcher</a>)

 Q 4.1 What happens to the predicted bioactivity value?
 (Tip: also include Liothyronine in your run so that you can compare the results)